-In this paper, the procedure to estimate the genuine F{MSY} established for conventional stock-recruit relations (e.g., Shepherd, 1982; Quinn and Deriso, 1999) has been extended to an additional S-RR, the hockey stick (HS).
+Here, the procedure to estimate the genuine $F{\rm MSY}$ established for conventional S-RR (e.g. Shepherd, 1982; Quinn and Deriso, 1999) has been extended to an additional S-RR, the HS.
 This segmented form of S-RR is often selected when the evidence for more elaborate functions is weak, given the data at hand, and goodness-of-fit statistics are at times better than those of competing models (Barrowman and Myers, 2000).
-Theoretical considerations indicate that HS parameters (the breakpoint and the level recruitment) are "design robust", i.e. less sensitive to the addition or deletion of S-R pairs (Cadigan, 2006), although some practitioners argue that adding new observations near the origin or far from the breakpoint has been observed to significantly change the parameters (ICES, 2007).
-Whether such change in the S-RR parameters has a significant impact on the estimate of F{MSY} must be checked in each specific case.
+Theoretical considerations indicate that HS parameters (the breakpoint and the level recruitment) are "design-robust", i.e. less sensitive to the addition or deletion of S-R pairs (Cadigan, 2006), although some practitioners argue that adding new observations near the origin or far from the breakpoint significantly change the parameters (ICES, 2007).
+Whether such change in the S-RR parameters has a significant impact on the estimate of $F{\rm MSY}$ needs to be checked in each specific case.

-However, if the choice is made to assume a hockey-stick S-RR, the original formulation is not convenient for analytical estimates of MSY, and there is a need for a continuous, differentiable alternative.
-Among the several functions guoted in the literature, the bent-hyperbola variant proposed by Watts and Bacon (1984) proved particularly suitable.
+However, if the choice is made to assume a HS S-RR, the original formulation is not convenient for analytical estimates of MSY, and there is a need for a continuous, differentiable alternative.
+Among the several functions quoted in the literature, the bent-hyperbola variant proposed by Watts and Bacon (1984) proved most suitable.
 Although it comes from a different lineage than the methods normally used to fit a HS, the estimated curve is remarkably similar to the HS curve, except that, as desired, it is continuous locally about the breakpoint.
-The shape of this continuity is determined by a parameter which can be varied over a broad range without significant changes in the other parameters of interest, viz. the breakpoint S^ and the level recruitment R^ when SSB is above the breakpoint.
+The shape of this continuity is determined by a parameter that can be varied over a broad range without significant changes in the other parameters of interest, viz. the breakpoint S^ and the level recruitment R^ when SSB is above the breakpoint.
 Previously, resorting to smooth variants of the HS was found to be a requirement for computing confidence intervals based on the likelihood (Cadigan and Healey, 2004).
-The bent hyperbola probed here is one of a family of functions studied by Toms and Lesperance (2003), and it is straightforward to carry out the same inference studies with various error distributions, as done by these authors.
-It is also trivial to perform leave-one-out simulations to check the robustness of parameters when observations are added or deleted, and to include the plot in standard diagnostics, as done by ICES (2002).
+The bent hyperbola probed here is one of a family of functions studied by Toms and Lesperance (2003), and it is straightforward to carry out the same inference studies with various error distributions, as done by those authors.
+It is also trivial to perform leave-one-out simulations to check the robustness of parameters when observations are added or deleted and to include the plot in standard diagnostics, as done by ICES (2002).

-The focus in this paper is on calculating F{MSY} deterministically, such that the estimate can be carried into catch forecasts.
-There are indications that ICES would rather advise on ranges for F{MSY} , taking account of variability around the stock-recruit curve, in growth, natural mortality, selection pattern, etc. Nevertheless, the essential steps in the calculation will remain as shown here, and likewise for management plan simulations where computations are done over many replicates.
+The focus here was on calculating F{MSY} deterministically, such that the estimate can be carried into catch forecasts.
+There are indications that ICES would rather advise on ranges for F{MSY} , taking account of variability around the stock-recruit curve, in growth, natural mortality, selection pattern, etc. Nevertheless, the essential steps in the calculation will remain as shown here, and likewise for management plan simulations, where computations are done over many replicates.